 Nelson Mandela has died.
 The news comes across, by any medium, from any lips, as something we have to pause to consider with awe and disappointment.
 It was a privilege to share some of the time this great soul lived on this Earth, and it is a sad day for the world that he is no longer among us.
 The reasons for this are much talked of, but the subtle gravity of his gift to us may still be too little understood.

 We know of the persecution he suffered, the atrocious and unconscionable treatment he endured, only because a cruel regime wanted to silence his principled cry for justice and fair treatment.
 We know of his commitment to tolerance and inclusion, and the unshakeable wisdom with which he pushed that vision, not only in his own country, but into the wider world.

-We need to admit two things about elections: first, they need to be 100% citizen-centered; second, citizens need to go … Continue reading Future Voting: Free, Fair, Efficient
+We need to admit two things about elections: first, they need to be 100% citizen-centered; second, citizens need to go the extra mile whenever necessary to make elections work.
+The first point is about legitimacy; the second is about making sure we can have it, given the imperfection of all systems known to date.
+Every … Continue reading Future Voting: Free, Fair, Efficient

 We’ve all had conversations where someone has fallen into the temptation to argue that simplicity is the most necessary quality for anything that can stand the test of time.
 But the natural world builds resilience into systems of all kinds by fostering unrelenting complexity; the key feature that makes complexity work is the intelligence with which diverse and competing interests fit together to achieve the wider aim of standing up against external threats, decay and decline.